samytichadou/FontSelector_blender_addon/resources/project_tracking.md

 #### V3 TO DO
 - [ ] Load family : Store relink infos if needed (regular only)
-- [ ] Load family : Apply to all selected objects

 - [ ] Fix global search menu random entries